AlDanial/cloc/README.md

 C:> pp cloc-1.64.pl
 </pre>

-A variation on the above is if you installed the portable version of Strawberry Perl, you will need to run <tt>portableshell.bat</tt> first to properly set up your environment.
+A variation on the above is if you installed the portable version of Strawberry Perl, you will need to run `portableshell.bat` first to properly set up your environment.
 The Strawberry Perl derived executable on the GitHub download area was created with the portable version on a Windows 7 computer.

 [](1}}})
 <a name="Basic_Use"></a> []({{{1)
 # [Basic Use![^](up.gif)](#___top "click to go to top of document")